njhulsey/Square-Invasion-Android-App/README.md

 # Square-Invasion-Android-App
-During my sophomore year in highschool, I took the winter season off from sports to develop my own android app.
+During my sophomore year of highschool, I took the winter sports season off to develop my own android app.
 The app is called square invasion and can be downloaded on the google play store.

 WHAT I LEARNED:
 - Using my skills with Java to make an app